gulfiliz/gulfiliz.github.io/_posts/2025-05-09-post-truth.md

 in the endless recycling of long-refuted claims.

 The goal is not to win the argument.
-The goal is to make argument itself seem pointless — to create the impression that everything is contested, that experts disagree about everything, that you might as well believe whatever you want.
+The goal is to make argument itself seem pointless: to create the impression that everything is contested, that experts disagree about everything, that you might as well believe whatever you want.

 This is epistemicide: the deliberate killing of the conditions under which shared knowledge is possible.

+(I am a physicist.
+We have a folder for this playbook.
+It is being run on AI now.
+Different scientists; same engineered confusion.)

 ---